 The University prohibits several forms of discrimination, harassment, and retaliation, referred to collectively in this Policy as "Prohibited Conduct."
 The definitions are below.
+Depending on the nature and location of the allegations, different procedures to resolve the allegations under this Policy may apply.
 This Policy will apply to individuals by relationship to the University as follows:

-- Students or Participants in the University's Education Programs and Activities: any Prohibited Conduct by a Respondent, in connection with any educational activity or other program of the University, as well as incidents that occurred outside of those educational activities or programs, whether they occurred on or off-campus, if, based on the allegations, there is any reason to believe that the incident(s) could contribute to a hostile educational environment or otherwise interfere with a student's access to education. - Employees (as defined by this Policy): any Prohibited Conduct experienced by an employee that occurs: - In the workplace (including the remote workplace during working time) or anywhere on the University's property while employees are working; - Off-campus, if the Prohibited Conduct occurred in connection with University event, activity, program, or event; or
+A. Students or Participants in the University's Education Programs and Activities:

+Any Prohibited Conduct by a Respondent, in connection with any educational activity or other program of the University, as well as incidents that occurred outside of those educational activities or programs, whether they occurred on or off-campus, if, based on the allegations, there is any reason to believe that the incident(s) could contribute to a hostile educational environment or otherwise interfere with a student's access to education.

+B. Employees (as defined by this Policy):

+Any Prohibited Conduct experienced by an employee that occurs:

+- 1. In the workplace (including the remote workplace during working time) or anywhere on the University's property while employees are working; - 2.
+Off-campus, if the Prohibited Conduct during a University event, activity, program, or event; or - 3.
 Off-campus, if the off-duty Prohibited Conduct is committed by a supervisor and has or reasonably may have the effect of creating a hostile work environment for the employee.